souabniMehdi/Qualtrics/README.md

    6 - At this point, your survey should now integrate the facebook sharing feature.

    EXTRA POINT :

-   1 - If you get a
-   2 - If you want to use values collected in your survey, a way to do it proprely, you should consider to use Embedded Data.
+   1 - If you want to use values collected in your survey, a way to do it proprely, you should consider to use Embedded Data.
 Here how to use Embedded Data :

     Qualtrics.SurveyEngine.setEmbeddedData( 'Score_Anxiete', "VALUE OF YOUR SURVEY THAT U CAN GET VIA THE PIPED TEXT PATH" );
 		var score_anxi = Qualtrics.SurveyEngine.getEmbeddedData('Score_Anxiete') ;

+  Here, Qualtrics.SurveyEngine.setEmbeddedData is going to affect the value you want to save in the EmbeddedData.
+And to use it after, you just have to call the getEmbeddedData method which will return the value of the variable you gave in parameter.
+It is important in order to use those two methods to create the EmbeddedData.
+To Do that, click on the "Survey Flow" item (it's on the top of the page).
+And after you cliked on item, click on "Add Below" and "EmbeddedData".
+Create your variable and click on Move to place this green block on the top of your Flow.
+That's it, you have created an Embedded Data, you can use to save variable values.